openid/fapi/FAPI_2_0_Advanced_Profile.md

  1. shall ensure that authorization responses are signed using either [@!JARM] or via an ID Token as a detached signature [@!OIDC]
  2. shall verify the respective signatures
  3. when using token introspection [@!RFC7662], shall request signed token introspection responses according to [@I-D.ietf-oauth-jwt-introspection-response]
+ 4. all HTTP requests and responses should be signed using the method specified in the *HTTP Message Signing* section

 ### Requirements for Resource Servers